MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

   box(stroke: gray, inset: 1em,
     image("/figures/implementation.jpg", width: 75%)
   ),
-  caption: [Abstract representation of testing concept including implementation details and protocol stack.]
+  caption: flex-caption([Abstract representation of testing concept including implementation details and protocol stack.], [Abstract representation of testing concept including details.])
 )<fig:implementation>

 After collecting the described data like shown above they will be visualized and used to test the hypotheses in the following @evaluation.